Image-Py/demoplugin/doc/filter.md

 # Filter Plugin

-Filter is the most important and basic plug-in used for filtering a 2d image.
+Filter is the most important class of plug-ins, which is used to filter two-dimensional images.
+And it is also the most basic image processing and the most common applications.

 ## Invert